Volakile/Pi/README.md

 # Pi-Hole configuration on a BT network.

 **PI SETUP**
-Download Raspbian (choose whether you want desktop or just CLI, I use the CLI):
+Download Raspbian (choose whether you want desktop or just CLI, I used the desktop for other purposes but CLI works fine):

 **Desktop** - https://downloads.raspberrypi.org/raspbian_latest